 Why do I need it?

 When you start up a business, you will quickly discover that there is a lot of number crunching involved.
 Not only will you need to record every sale made and every cost incurred, but you will also need to work out your annual corporation tax bill, file your accounts with Companies House if you are a limited company, and submit a VAT return every three months if you are VAT registered.
 Writing things down in a book is not going to be enough – you will need some basic accountancy software to record it on.

-A basic accountancy software package will enable you to create financial accounts, calculate and submit your VAT return, keep track of money going in and out of your bank accounts, and create professional quotes and invoices.
+A basic accountancy software package will enable you to create financial accounts, calculate and submit your VAT return, keep track of money going in and out of your bank accounts, manage payroll and create professional quotes and invoices.
 More complex packages can do a lot more, such as issuing invoices automatically and then chasing bills when they become overdue.

 Things to consider

 1. Before you buy any accountancy software think about who is going to need to access it.
 Some packages only allow a single user, but others will allow two or more users.

 2. Ask your accountant, if you have one, what software they would recommend because you need to make sure that you are working with software that your accountant is familiar with and which will do the job you need it to.